 Let's start by looking at the the benefits EPC Contracting and why it can be a better alternative for project delivery, then we'll list the five other main types of industrial construction contracting so you can understand their scope and risk factors.

 EPC contracting is a type of contract in which the contractor is responsible for the design, engineering, procurement, and construction of a project.

-EPC contracts are quickly becoming one of the most appealing project delivery methods for larger industrial construction projects.
+EPC contracts are quickly becoming one of the most appealing construction project delivery methods for larger industrial construction projects.
 EPC project delivery methods are similar in concept to Design-Build projects.
 Design-Build Projects can be executed by one entity; however, there may be more parties involved.
 It could be a separate engineering firm, separate fabricators, and a separate construction company.
-EPC contracts can combine all of those parties into one group, or at least the prime contract is with one entity.
+Engineering, Procurement, and Construction contracting combines all of those parties into one group, or at least the prime contract is with one entity.

 There are several reasons that you might prefer the EPC contract delivery method for your next industrial construction project:

 - Reduced Overall Project Risk – This delivery method greatly reduces your risk as long as you have provided a clear and specific project requirement.
 This usually means you specify X amount of “gadgets or products” need to be produced in X number of days for X amount of dollars.

 - Reduced Financial Risk for Financial Backers – Many banks and investment groups prefer the EPC method.
 It all but eliminates the financial risks of the projects as it essentially combines the Design Build method with the CM at Risk method of deliveries.
 The cost is usually fixed once the scope is determined.

 - Combining Engineering, Procurement and Construction – All three of these risks are combined and assigned to one party.
 Industrial Accessories Company (IAC) has the capability of providing all three of these services, plus manufacturing.
 This method allows for fast tracking projects as you can start the civil and structural work while still finalizing details for the rest of the project.